Simhyeon/r4d/docs/macro_indices.md

     Include a file

-    - Include reads a whole chunk of file into a "Reader" and expands
+    - Include works as bufread in first level and chunk read in nested call.
-    - Use readin or readto if you want buffered behaviour
+    - Use readin if you want to enforce bufread
     - If raw mode is enabled include doesn't expand any macros inside the file

+    # NOT Deterred

     # AUTH : FIN